Resonious/website/documents/crattlecrute-description.md

 client's input buffer, and if a client is too far behind in running through a remote client's buffer, it will actually play back at twice the speed until sufficiently caught up.

-One significant thing I got out of this project is a thorough appreciation of the asset pipelines in big game engines.
 One of the goals with this project was to try and make the compiled result a single dependenciless executable.
-To achieve that, there's a fairly complicated pre-build script in which tilemaps and collision height maps get compressed and turned into C arrays, and binary assets get clumped into a one big file.
-Then, that binary clump of assets gets shoved into the final executable using platform-specific embedding features, namely `createsect` for macOS, LD for Linux, and Resources for Windows.
-An `assets.h` file is generated, containing the various C arrays as well as constants that index into the assets blob.
+To achieve that, there's a fairly complicated pre-build script in which tilemaps and collision height maps get turned into C arrays and tossed into a generated `assets.h` file.
+All other assets get crammed into a single binary blob, and a bunch of constants with sizes and offsets get added to `assets.h`.
+Then on build it uses platform specific features ("resources" for Windows, `ld -r -b binary` for Linux, and `sectcreate` for macOS) to embed the binary asset blob into the executable on compilation.
+Unfortunately I was never able to make the Windows build run without installing the Visual C++ redistributable, but other than that, it was dependenciless!